McLargo/python-lessons/README.md

 server to access documentation.

 Makefile is your friend.
 All commands are available through it, so it is quite easy and friendly usage.
-Run `make` or `make help` for more information of the commands to use.
+Run `make` or `make help` to get more information for the commands to use.

 ## ADR